vtg2k/job_scraper/README.md

 ## Project Structure

-  app.py: The Flask application that serves the web page. scraper.py: The script that scrapes job listings. database.py: Handles SQLite database operations. templates/: Contains HTML templates for the web app. static/: Contains static files like CSS and JavaScript.
+- app.py: The Flask application that serves the web page.
+- scraper.py: The script that scrapes job listings.
+- database.py: Handles SQLite database operations.
+- templates/: Contains HTML templates for the web app.